OfficeDev/office-js-docs-pr/excel/resources/requestcontext.md

 # RequestContext object (JavaScript API for Excel)

+_Applies to: Excel 2016, Excel Online, Office 2016_

 The RequestContext object facilitates requests to the Excel application.
-Since the Office add-in and the Excel application run in two different processes, request context is required to get access to Excel and related objects such as worksheets, tables, etc. from the add-in.
+Since the Office add-in and the Excel application run in two different processes, request context is required to get access to Excel and related objects such as worksheets, tables, etc., from the add-in.

 ## Properties
 None